ryatan387/simple-shell/README.md

 #### For more information on implementation read `REPORT.md`
 #### Use the makefile to run

--Download all files from frontend folder.
+- Download all files from frontend folder.
--Download effnetLArch and effnetMArch from
+- Download effnetLArch and effnetMArch from